kulturpool/EDMLib/README.md

 <p>Description: </p>

 <p>Another, earlier resource of which the CHO is a version, edition or adaptation, demons
-trating substantive changes in content rather than format. <dcterms:isVersionOf>The So rcerer’s Apprentice<dcterms:isVersionOf>In this example The Sorcerer’s Apprentice (tra nslation by Edwin Zeydel, 1955) is the resource being described.</p>
+trating substantive changes in content rather than format. <code>&lt;dcterms:isVersionOf&gt;The So rcerer’s Apprentice&lt;dcterms:isVersionOf&gt;</code>In this example The Sorcerer’s Apprentice (tra nslation by Edwin Zeydel, 1955) is the resource being described.</p>
 </div>